 As I mentioned above, Yusmarg is just a small village, and not many tourists travel this way.
 There is a bus service on the route but its frequency is not that high.
 It is one of those small mini-buses that the locals operate in this region.

 There is also no set timing for these buses and they only travel when the occupancy is full.

 Also Read: How to Plan Your Trip to Doodhpathri?

 Srinagar to Yusmarg Shared Taxi

 It will be extremely hard to find a shared cab straight from Srinagar to Yousmarg.
-You will have to first get to Charar-e-Shariff and then Yousmarg that I explained above.
+You will have to first get to Charar-e-Shariff and then Yousmarg as I explained above.

 Traveling here by public transport on a general note will be a bit troublesome.
-So I will strongly advise that you either rent a private cab from Srinagar; or rent a motorcycle.
-For both these purposes, you can contact Faisal at the number I provided above.
+So I strongly advise that you either rent a private cab from Srinagar or rent a motorcycle.

 Srinagar Airport is the nearest airport to Yousmarg.
 The major airlines operating regular flights to Srinagar are Air India, Jet Airways, Spice Jet, Air Asia, and Indigo.